Azure/azure-docs-sdk-dotnet/api/overview/azure/datashare.md

 ### Code Example

-The following example uses the management library to create a Data Share account.
+This example creates a Data Share account.

 ```csharp
 /*